iliapopov17/iliapopov17/README.md

 ## Research experience

 <details><summary>
-<b>Bioinformatics Institute project</b>: The shadow of HIV: searching for indirect signs of HIV infection in cell-free DNA samples
+<b>Bioinformatics Institute Research Project</b>: The shadow of HIV: searching for indirect signs of HIV infection in cell-free DNA samples
 </summary><br>

 Data of WGS-based non-invasive prenatal testing (NIPT) or cell-free DNA testing contains exogenous DNA (bacterial and viral).
 This information is too fragmentary to conduct full microbiome studies, but still interesting for expanding NIPT functionality.<br>